 Reducing MTTR from hours/days to minutes.

-Faster development due to less time tracking down bugs.
+Faster development thanks to less time tracking down bugs.

-Faster QA cycle due to rapid problem detection, isolation, and resolution.
+Faster QA cycle because of rapid problem detection, isolation,and resolution.

 Server monitoring a foundational component to any data center monitoring architecture but it has become a crutch and a deterrent to successfully building out a holistic monitoring platform.
 Servers exist to run applications and you will never properly monitor applications with server monitoring...